-France to Showcase Pioneering Healthcare Innovations at Arab Health 2025
+France To Showcase Pioneering Healthcare Innovations At Arab Health 2025

-(MENAFN- BUSINESSFRANCE) United Arab Emirates – January 20th, 2025 - Arab Health, the key event for the medical sector in the Near and Middle East will bring together 89 French healthcare experts, with the opportunity to showcase their latest innovations and solutions at the French Pavilion.
+(MENAFN- Dubai PR Network) United Arab Emirates – January 20th, 2025 - Arab Health, the key event for the medical sector in the Near and Middle East will bring together 89 French healthcare experts, with the opportunity to showcase their latest innovations and solutions at the French Pavilion.
 French companies will be exhibiting over three halls:

 With support from Business France, this delegation includes 20 first-time participants, showcasing the vibrancy and growth of France's healthcare ecosystem.
 The initiative is organized in collaboration with prominent partners such as the French Healthcare Association, EURASANTÉ, DEV UP, and the Chamber of Commerce and Industry of France's Greater Eastern Region.